castai/docs/docs/getting-started/configuring-gcp-credentials.md

 ### Project prerequisites

-**Note** that the project where you created your service account created needs to have the following APIs enabled:
+**Note** that the project where you created your service account needs to have the following APIs enabled:

 ```
 IAM API